 Origin and insertion

-Flexor pollicis longus has two heads that originate from the two separate areas;
+Flexor pollicis brevis has two heads that originate from the two separate areas;

 - Superficial head: arises from the distal border of the flexor retinaculum, as well as the distal part of the tubercle of trapezium bone.